-Are You Facing Charges for a Sex Crime?
+Are You Facing Charges For A Sex Crime?

 Grand Rapids sex crimes defense attorney, Frank Stanley has more than 30 years of experience defending clients accused of sex offenses.
 Clients in Michigan and nationwide turn to The Law Firm of Frank Stanley, PC, for successful representation in these challenging and often high-profile felony cases.

 In one of many successes in sex crime cases, the firm defended a client charged with two life sentence offenses of first-degree criminal sexual conduct and one 15-year sentence offense of second-degree criminal sexual conduct.
 The alleged victim was his stepdaughter.
 The client had confessed three times — once to police.
 At trial, the firm convinced the jury that there was reasonable doubt about the client’s guilt, and the client was found not guilty against overwhelming odds.
-Learn more about this and other successes.
+Explore more about this and other successes.